aatishb/attiny-examples/README.md

 # Setup

 1. Use [this guide](http://highlowtech.org/?p=1695) to install ATtiny drivers for the Arduino IDE.
-Under the tools menu in the Arduino IDE, we have the Board set to "ATtiny 25/45/85", the Processor set to "ATtiny85" and the Clock to "Internal 8 Mhz".
+Under the tools menu in the Arduino IDE, set the Board to "ATtiny 25/45/85", the Processor to "ATtiny85", the Clock to "Internal 8 Mhz", and the Programmer to "USBtinyISP".

 2. Follow [these instuctions](https://learn.sparkfun.com/tutorials/re-programming-the-lilytiny--lilytwinkle) to connect the ATtiny using the tiny AVR programmer.
-Under the Tools menu in the Arduino IDE, we have the Programmer set to "USBtinyISP".

-If you aren't using the LilyTwinkle and have a DIP footprint ATTiny, you can just plug it in to the socket on the Tiny AVR programmer to program it.
+If you aren't using the LilyTwinkle and have a standalone ATTiny (DIP footprint), plug it into the socket on the Tiny AVR programmer.

 3. Download this repo (green button on the top right), open the examples in your Arduino IDE, and upload to test.
-You'll also need to build the corresponding circuit.
+You'll also need to assemble the corresponding circuit for each sketch.

-4. For the clock sketches that use the TM1637 LED display, you'll also need to install the library.
+4. For the sketches that use the TM1637 LED display, you'll also need to install a library.
 In the Arduino IDE, go to Sketch > Include Libraries > Manage Libraries and search for 1637.
 You should find the Grove 4-Digit Display library by Seeed Studio.
 Click install.

 # Contributors
 Built by [Aatish Bhatia](https://github.com/aatishb) and [Sharon De La Cruz](https://github.com/unoseistres) at Princeton University's [Council on Science and Technology](http://cst.princeton.edu).